After-Shock/Cloudbox-wiki/Jackett.md

 1. When adding indexers into [[Sonarr|Sonarr#jackett]]/[[Radarr|Radarr#jackett]], you will need:

-    1. Indexer's Torznab Feed.
+    1. Indexer's Torznab Feed

          - Copy this by clicking on "Copy Torznab Feed" button next to the Indexer.

-You will need to Replace `https` with `http` and replace `jackett.yourdomain.com` with `jackett:8080`.
+         - You will need to Replace `https` with `http` and replace `jackett.yourdomain.com` with `jackett:8080`.

     1. Jacket API Key